Alex313031/thorium/infra/DEBUG/ABOUT_GN_ARGS.md

 enable_media_drm_storage &#35;&#35; Enable whether Widevine can use LocalStorage to hold DRM files for certain encrypted streams, like I.E. Amazon Prime.
 Enabled in Thorium for useability.

-enable_media_overlay &#35;&#35; Set whether certain media overlays are enabled.
-Used to be used for PiP (Picture in Picture) for videos on non-ChromiumOS platforms.
-Not sure what all it does now, but enabled in Thorium anyway for useability with whatever media features it enables.
+enable_media_overlay &#35;&#35; Set whether certain media overlays, I.E. volume bar, etc. are enabled.
+Enabled in Thorium for useability.

 enable_hangout_services_extension &#35;&#35; Enables building the Hangouts component Extension on Chromium/ChromiumOS.
 Enabled in Thorium for feature parity with Chrome.
 Should be enabled on ThoriumOS.